In some scenarios returning an item makes more sense than voiding a transaction.

-- Incorrect price and/or quantity on paid item - once you process the return a credit will be applied to the client's account and the items will be returned to inventory (if you mark the check box to do so).
+Once you process the return, a credit will be applied to the client's account and the items will be returned to inventory (if you mark the check box to do so).
 You can then charge the correct quantity and/or price of the item back to client's account and apply the credit to the new balance.
-If there is still a credit left on the account you can cash the client out.
-If they owe more money then you can process an additional payment.
+If there is still a credit left on the account, you can cash the client out.
+If they owe more money, then you can process an additional payment.
 You may need to back date the deposit date to the date the item was originally purchased by clicking Edit History in the Payment History Screen.

-- Incorrect treatment item charged to client and paid - You would want to return the item, delete it from the treatment, and then add the correct item to the treatment.
-If there is still a credit left on the account you can refund that to the client.
-If they owe more money then you can process an additional payment.
+You would want to return the item, delete it from the treatment, then add the correct item to the treatment.
+If there is still a credit left on the account, you can refund that to the client.
+If they owe more money, then you can process an additional payment.
 You may need to back date the deposit date to the date the item was originally purchased by clicking Edit History in the Payment History Screen.

-- Return without receipt and no payment history of the item - If there is no history of the item ever being processed in eVetPractice, but you still want to give the client a refund you will have to manually apply the credit to the client's account and update inventory quantity on hand.
+If there is no history of the item ever being processed in the payment history, but you still want to give the client a refund, you will have to manually apply the credit to the client's account and update the inventory quantity on hand.
 Refer to this article for the options for adding a credit.
 How do I add a new credit to a client's account balance?

-Once you return the item and are ready to refund the remaining credit so it goes back on the client's card, you will need to reswipe the card or enter the credit card number manually on the credit card reader.
-If the client has a stored card you can process the refund using it.
-Otherwise you must leave the credit on the client's record as in store credit.
+Once you return the item and are ready to refund the remaining credit so it goes back on the client's card, you will need to re-swipe the card or enter the credit card number manually on the credit card reader.
+If the client has a stored card, you can process the refund using the stored card.
+Otherwise, you must leave the credit on the client's record as in-store credit.